Swimming Pools Trading License in Dubai: Cost and Requirements

 Licensing and Compliance Requirements

-Businesses holding a swimming pools trading licence must comply with UAE customs regulations when importing or re-exporting goods, including accurate HS code classification and correct documentation.
+Businesses holding a swimming pools trading license must comply with UAE customs regulations when importing or re-exporting goods, including accurate HS code classification and correct documentation.
 Goods containing regulated chemicals may require additional approvals from the UAE Ministry of Climate Change and Environment.
-Annual licence renewal is mandatory, and businesses must maintain a registered address within the free zone throughout the licence term.
+Annual license renewal is mandatory, and businesses must maintain a registered address within the free zone throughout the license term.

 Why Dubai Is Well-Positioned for Swimming Pool Trade